 Project developers can submit to be added to the rating queue at zero cost.
 Calyx takes no commissions tied to credit transactions and does not trade.
 As of early 2026 it holds 1,100+ GHG ratings and 500+ SDG ratings across 25+ project types.
 Adjacent products (Calyx Compass, Expert Advisory) are also priced for buyers and investors rather than developers.

 Pachama operates an AI-driven marketplace with embedded ratings, focused on nature-based credits.
 Earthly offers a lighter B2B rating product.
 MSCI — the global ESG and credit-ratings major — has launched a Carbon Project Ratings product, a sign that traditional rating institutions are extending into VCM territory and bringing their existing CRA-Regulation and NRSRO disciplines with them.
 A separate category of AI-driven scoring tools is also emerging.
-It is now routine for the same credit to receive five different scores from five different raters plus an AI tool.
+It is now routine for the same credit to receive several different scores from several different raters plus an AI tool.

 No model is inherently corrupt.
 Buyer-side subscription can pressure agencies toward stringency.
 Commission-based work creates the classic issuer-pays incentive toward leniency.
 And in an oversupplied buyer's market, even ratings paid for by the buyer can have their cost passed through to the seller via deal economics, or be picked up by an upstream sponsor financing the developer.
 The relevant question is not which model is used, but what governance sits on top of it.